twbarber/bing-image-grabber/README.md

 bing-image-grabber
 ==================

-Bing Image Grabber - Version 0.2.0
+Bing Image Grabber - Version 0.2.2

-	It generates a JSON object with results from the Bing search, which we parse to extract the URLs of images.
+	The Bing Image Grabber generates a JSON object with results from the Bing search, which it parses to extract the URLs of images.
 After that, they are downloaded and stored locally.

 	Some of the code was used from the GitHub: